Llewellyn Worldwide, Ltd.

 To begin, set up your altar with a black cloth.
 Place an ear of corn on the left side, a beeswax taper candle in the center, and a chalice of wine or grape juice on the right side.
 If you like, cast a Circle.
 From your favorite tarot deck, remove these cards: the Hanged Man, the Empress, the World, the Three of Cups, and the Two of Pentacles.
 Settle yourself in front of your altar and light the candle.
 Take three breaths, slowly exhale, and place the Empress face up in the center of the altar.
 Focus on the energy of the protective Earth Mother.
 See a sphere of brilliant green-earth energy surrounding you and comforting you.

 Continue meditating as you cover the Empress with the Three of Cups.
 Visualize all that is good and abundant in your life and give thanks.
 Think of what you have harvested in this year, what projects you have completed, and what rewards you have gathered.
 Enjoy the feeling and be proud of your achievements.
 Then, place the Two of Pentacles atop the Three of Cups.
 Imagine the cycle changing, and accept that life is ever-moving and that there is always more to do.
-Think about the things you've accumulated—ideas, concepts, beliefs, and material goods—that might get in your way as you shift into a new cycle.
+Think about the things you've accumulated—, concepts, beliefs, and material goods—that might get in your way as you shift into a new cycle.

 At this point, place the Hanged Man over the Two of Pentacles.
 Envision yourself making the sacrifices necessary to open the doorway for change.
-Imagine what you need to remove from your life—faltering friendships and relationships, old goals that are no longer applicable.
+Imagine what you need to remove from your life—altering friendships and relationships, old goals that are no longer applicable.
 See yourself now, making changes and creating a space for new experiences and people to enter your life.
 Know that if you have the courage to make room, positive change will come.

 Lastly, place the World atop the Hanged Man.
 Feel the Wheel turning, and feel the Universe responding to your call.
 Know that serendipity will fill your life as you let go of outworn and outdated concepts and ideas.
 By surfing the crest of the Universe, you flow with the current of change rather than attempt to ride against it.
 Now pick up the chalice of wine or juice and toast yourself, this holiday, and the spirit of change.
 For only by embracing the void can we hope to attract new experience.